Positive and Risky Message Assessment for Music Products: Discussion and analysis

 \emph{And I have to pull my money out, and that looks bad} \end{displayquote} But such cases are rare and one will not make a confident decision for a strict medium rating.
 For \emph{Positive}, this album contains lyrics with significant positive values such as \emph{Keep Holding On}: \begin{displayquote} \emph{You're not alone}

 \emph{Together we stand}

-\emph{I'll be by your side, you know I'll take your hand} \end{displayquote} We suppose the density of such obvious expressions is low, but many of the songs are expressing a sense of spirit in pursuit of happiness and love.
-That makes this album has a medium rating in \emph{Positive} but hard for the model to capture. \item \textbf{Album: A Hard Day’s Night (1964) by The Beatles}: The model gives a critical wrong prediction on \emph{Positive}: predict as low while the ground truth is high.
-A majority of songs in this album express a deep and genuine emotion about love, such as: \begin{displayquote} \emph{If you need somebody to love, just look into my eyes}
+\emph{I'll be by your side, you know I'll take your hand} \end{displayquote} We suspect that explicit expressions of positivity as in the example are sparse in the songs.
+However, many songs in the album convey a spirit of pursuing happiness and love.
+This nuance gives the album a medium rating in \emph{Positive}, but it is challenging for the model to capture. \item \textbf{Album: A Hard Day’s Night (1964) by The Beatles}: The model gives a critical wrong prediction on \emph{Positive}: predict as low while the ground truth is high.
+The majority of the songs in this album express deep and genuine emotions about love, with lyrics like: \begin{displayquote} \emph{If you need somebody to love, just look into my eyes}

 \emph{I'll be there to make you feel right}

 \emph{If you're feeling sorry and sad, I'd really sympathize}